oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 be returned by an operation implementation) to an attribute into which the returned *incoming* parameter value must be stored.
 A TOSCA parameter value assignment has no keynames.
-Parameter value assignments have the following grammar:
+Parameter value assignments use the following grammar:

 ```
-<parameter_name>: <attribute_name> | <tosca_traversal_path>
+<parameter_name>: <tosca_traversal_path>, <attribute_name>, <nested_attribute_name_or_index_or_key_1>, ..., <nested_attribute_name_or_index_or_key_n>
 ```
-In the above grammar, the pseudo values that appear in angle brackets have the following meaning:
+In the above grammars, the pseudo values that appear in angle brackets have the following meaning:

-- parameter_name: represents the symbolic name of the parameter to assign; note that in some cases, even parameters that do not have a corresponding definition in the entity type of the entity containing them may be assigned (see e.g. inputs and outputs in interfaces).
+- parameter_name: represents the symbolic name of the parameter to assign assign; note that in some cases, even parameters that do not have a corresponding definition in the entity type of the entity containing them may be assigned (see e.g. inputs and outputs in interfaces).

-- attribute_name: represents the name of the attribute in the in the local node or relationship context (i.e.,`SELF`) on which to map the value of the incoming parameter referred to by parameter_name.

 - tosca_traversal_path: using the \<tosca_traversal_path\> a TOSCA
   processor can traverse the representation graph to reach the attribute into which to store the output value.
+Note that while the
+  <tosca_traversal_path> is very powerful, its usage should be
-This grammar should be used to reach nested attributes in the local node or relationship (i.e. SELF) or to reach attributes in a local capability definition.
+  restricted to only reach attributes in the local node or local relationship or in a local capability.

+- attribute_name: represents the name of the attribute in the local node or relationship context (i.e.,`SELF`) into which to map the value of the incoming parameter referred to by parameter_name.

-  For example, some TOSCA attributes are complex (i.e., composed as nested structures), and some attributes represent list or map types.
-A <tosca_traversal_path> is used to dereference into the names of these nested structures or to reference a specific entry in the list or map.
+- nested_attribute_name_or_index_or_key_*: Some TOSCA attributes are
+  complex (i.e. composed as nested structures).
+These parameters are used to dereference into the names of these nested structures when needed.
+Som attributes are lists or maps.
+In these cases, an index or key may be provided to reference a specific entry in the list or map (identified by the previous parameter).

 Note that it is possible for multiple operations to define outputs that map onto the same attribute value.
 For example, a *create* operation